sairavi2212/C-SHELL/README.md

 - **Memory Management**: Careful allocation and deallocation of memory resources
 - **Signal Handling**: Customized signal handlers for various terminal signals
 - **Networking**: Implementation of network functionality for iMan command

-## Note

-This shell implementation aims to provide a subset of the functionality found in standard shells like bash while maintaining simplicity and educational value.